Access Authentication Profile

 This section is used to create the advanced 802.1X authentication settings for the Profile.
 The Client Isolation default value is disable.

-The Client Isolation advanced settings only support Access Points.
-It is unsupported for Switch devices.
+The Client Isolation advanced setting is only supported on Access Points and is not available for Switch devices.

 2. Device Selection